 Why singer-songwriter Louise Burns can't stop reading this book about the pop music machine

 Louise Burns is a singer-songwriter from Cranbrook, B.C.
-She released her third album, Young Mopes, earlier this year.
+She released her third album, Young Mopes, in 2017.
 But when she isn't playing guitar, Burns likes to read about music and she's currently reading The Song Machine by John Seabrook.
 This segment originally aired on Oct.
 16, 2018.

 "Technically this is a business book, but it's actually about pop music and the creation of pop music.
 Not just any ol' pop music.
 I'm talking about Top 40 — really predictable formulaic music.
 Brittany Spears, Backstreet Boys, that kind of pop.
 What I find fascinating about it is that it's just a bunch of algorithms.
 The book itself talks about how these songs are composed, the producers that made them and the lineage that starts all the way back in the early 1990s in Sweden, when a man named Denniz Pop started making beats and songs for other artists.